Bouchra Khalili

-Bouchra Khalili (born 1975 in Casablanca) is a French-Moroccan artist, born in 1975 in Casablanca.
+Bouchra Khalili (born 1975 in Casablanca) is a French-Moroccan artist.
 She graduated in Film & Media Studies at Sorbonne Nouvelle and Visual Arts at the Ecole Nationale d’Arts de Paris-Cergy.

+Work

-Bouchra Khalili works across different media including film, video, installation, photography, works on paper, textile, and editorial platforms.
+Khalili works across different media including film, video, installation, photography, works on paper, textile, and editorial platforms.
 Her multidisciplinary practice suggests civic imaginations that can allow us to envision other ways of belonging.
 Film and video play a central role in her thinking.
 Known for complex and multilayered narrative constructions, Khalili’s filmic works draw on suppressed historical moments of collective emancipation that span diverse histories, geographies, and generations.
 Neither documentary nor fiction, her deeply researched “hypotheses” articulate language, oral transmission, poetic invocations, storytelling, and innovative visual forms.
 Experimenting with montage, Khalili’s editing process is a key tool of her narration techniques.
 In her films, the non-professional performers are, at the same time, the film’s storytellers and “editors”.
 They narrate and act out textual and visual constellations of unarchived stories of collective emancipation that were suppressed by official narratives.
 Putting together fragments of oral histories with personal testimonies, texts, photographs, and moving images, they dynamically activate the past while revealing its connections to the present.
 Summoning poetically the ghosts of unachieved promises, Khalili’s films invite viewers to become the witnesses of our history and to contemplate our potential collective future.

 Accordingly, with precision and subtlety, her projects challenge hegemonic narratives about migration and statelessness, as well as the violence they engender and normalize, while also pressing contemporary art practice forward, both ethically and aesthetically.